FAQs

 Is this a good business proposition?

-We expect and will require the business to be a profitable venture.
-We have carefully evaluated its strengths and weaknesses and our projections show that we can establish it as a successful business.
-It is well proven that communities that work together to set up such an enterprise will support it in the future.
-Of all the Community owned pubs none have failed to date.
-For more details about our business case please read the business plan, which can be requested from the treasurer on treasurer@bladoncommunitypub.org.
+We require the business to continue to be a profitable venture.
+We have carefully evaluated its strengths and weaknesses and our projections show that we can continue to establish it as a successful and thriving business.
+It is well proven that communities who work together to set up such an enterprise will support it in the future.
+There are 195 pubs run as community pubs in the UK.
+For copies of our financial reports email: treasurer@bladoncommunitypub.org

 Who are the people behind this project?
 Do they have a personal interest?

-The Management Committee consists of a group of local residents who care passionately about the White House and what it could mean for the community.
-They donated money to help register the company and will be investing in shares.
-They will have no personal financial interest in the project, above and beyond their own investment in community shares.
-They have voluntarily contributed a large amount of time to the project and this has been supplemented with advice and considerable support from many people and organisations.
+The Management Committee consists of a group of local residents who care passionately about the White House and what it means for the community.
+They have no personal financial interest in the project, above and beyond their own investment in community shares.
+They have voluntarily contributed a large amount of time to the project, and this has been supplemented with advice and considerable support from many people and organisations including The Plunkett Foundation.

-Who will run the White House and make the day-to-day decisions about the business?
+Who runs the White House and makes the day-to-day decisions about the business?

-The Management Committee will appoint a tenant to manage the day to day running of the business.
-We will work closely with the tenant to ensure that our vision for the White House is delivered, however we will not micro-manage the tenant and ultimately all decisions regarding the management of the pub and therefore all associated business risks will be the tenant’s.
+The Management Committee have appointed a tenant to manage the day-to-day running of the business.
+We work closely with the tenant to ensure that our vision for the White House is delivered, however we do not micro-manage the tenant and ultimately all decisions regarding the management of the pub and therefore all associated business risks will be the tenant’s.

 Do my shares give me voting rights?